-Renew certification no less frequently than every 4 years, and be able to show their certification anytime they are on the project.
+Worksite Traffic Supervisors shall maintain current certification and be able to show their certification anytime they are on the project.

+2. Duties.

-- 2. Duties. - a.
+- a.
 Prepare the TCPs and public notices and coordinate traffic control operations between the Project Superintendent and the Engineer. - b.
-Physically inspect the condition and position of all traffic control devices used on the project at least once each day and once each night.
+Physically inspect the condition and position of all traffic control devices used on the project at least twice each day and at approximately 12 hour intervals.
 Ensure that traffic control devices work properly, are clean and visible, and conform to the approved TCP.

-Complete and sign a detailed written report of each inspection on the form provided by the Engineer within 24 hours. - c.
+Complete and sign a detailed written report of each inspection within 24 hours.
+Use Traffic Control Daily Review Form 25D-104.

+- c.
 Supervise the repair or replacement of damaged or missing traffic control devices. - d.
 Review and anticipate traffic control needs.
 Make available proper traffic control devices necessary for safe and efficient traffic movement. - e.
 Review work areas, equipment storage, and traffic-safety material handling and storage. - f.
 Hold traffic safety meetings with superintendents, foremen, subcontractors, and others as appropriate before beginning construction, prior to implementing a new TCP, and as directed.
 Invite the Engineer to these meetings. - g.
 Supervise all traffic control workers, flaggers, and pilot car drivers. - h.
 Certify that all flaggers are certified as required by Subsection 643-3.04.4.
-Submit a copy of all flagger certifications to the Engineer.
+Submit a copy of all flagger certifications to the Engineer. - i Supervise lighting for night work. - 3.
+Authority.
+The Worksite Traffic Supervisor shall have the Contractor's authority to stop work and implement immediate corrective action to unsafe traffic control, in locations where unsafe traffic control is present.